- Data in Lexer's CDP

-A segment is a group of customers defined by some search criteria.
-Customers can exist in multiple segments, depending on their current attribute values.
-A customer can enter or leave a segment if their attribute values change, which means your segments are dynamic and live.
+A Segment is a group of customers defined by some search criteria.
+Customers can exist in multiple Segments, depending on their current attribute values.
+A customer can enter or leave a segment if their attribute values change.
+This means your Segments are dynamic and live.
 Segments are defined in the Segment Builder and use Attributes as the building blocks.
-Attributes in your segments can be derived from CRM, ecommerce, email engagement sources and more.
+Attributes in your Segments can be derived from CRM, ecommerce, email engagement sources, and more.

-An example of a segment is 'Recent High Value Purchasers', which are customers that have made an online purchase in the last 6 months, and have spent over $100.
+An example of a Segment is 'Recent High Value Purchasers'.
+These are customers that have made an online purchase in the last 6 months and have spent over $100.
 We can construct this search using the attribute 'Total Spend (last 6 months)'.

 What types of Attributes can I use?

 Lexer Attribute types vary and are used differently depending on your use case.
 In some instances, you’ll want to find all profiles within a certain range of values, others you might want to choose from a specific category.
 Whatever you’re searching for, there’s an Attribute tailored to your needs.
 To find out more about your Attributes, and how to use them, check out our guide on types of Attributes.